Joh-Ishimwe/alu-AirBnB_clone/README.md

 #### How to Use the Command Interpreter
 Once in interactive mode, you can use various commands to manage Airbnb objects.
 For a list of available commands, type help
 ##### EXAMPLES
+Here are some examples of using the command interpreter:

+$ ./console.py

 (hbnb) create User

 (hbnb) show User 123